 These networks invest only in social enterprises or those firms that are engaged in commercial activities that have social impact.
 They also enable small investors to become a part of the big social change by investing in small businesses with that social edge.

-There are more sources that you can tap for your small business finance needs: Cash loans, credit cards, and so on – but you need to take extra care when you decide to take any of them, as they are unsecured (read: Higher rates of interest.)
+There are more sources that you can tap for your small business finance needs: Cash loans, credit cards, capital funding services and so on – but you need to take extra care when you decide to take any of them, as they are unsecured (read: Higher rates of interest.)

 While this article will help you learn more about where you can look for small business financing it might be worth noting that any funding you get is a liability you are going to have to repay at some stage.
 So ideally don’t raise funds unless you need them.
 However, if you are sure that you need to take loans to fund your business growth, then be sure you have done proper calculations.